 If you need a document from your computer, the paperclip icon is the way to go, but you can also decide to grab a file from your Drive account, so that you can attach it to the message.
 To do this just click on the icon at the right of the paperclip; it looks like a triangular shape, and this is the icon for Drive.
 When you click it you get a pop-up window with all your documents.

-This is our preferred method for faxing with Drive because it’s easy to use on any platform, so even if you are having a problem with your service’s mobile fax app, you can just sign into Gmail and take care of things pretty quickly.
+This is our preferred method for faxing with Drive because it’s easy to use on any platform.
+And you can find more information about it on our homepage so even if you are having a problem with your service’s mobile fax app, you can just sign into Gmail and take care of things pretty quickly.

 With a fax service you not only have the option of faxing directly from Gmail, but you can also head to your online account dashboard to send a fax.
 Faxing this way gives you full access to the features available for email fax users, including popular ones such as fax scheduling and detailed fax reports.

 In this area, you’ll also have access to additional settings that will give you more control over your documents.